Oh! What a Lovely War: Reception

 Vincent Canby of The New York Times called it "a big, elaborate, sometimes realistic film whose elephantine physical proportions and often brilliant all-star cast simply overwhelm the material with a surfeit of good intentions."
+Canby also included the movie in his list of "ten worst films of 1969" for the paper: "Not the year's most expensive musical, but it seems to be the biggest, the longest, the most all-star-casted—and the most stylistically confused….The movie should be seen in conjunction with 'Battle of Britain,' which uses many of the same actors and is just as reverent of British caste as 'Lovely War' is irreverent."
 Variety called the film "dedicated, exhilarating, shrewd, mocking, funny, emotional, witty, poignant and technically brilliant."
 Roger Ebert of the Chicago Sun Times gave the film 4 stars out of 4, writing that it was not a movie but "an elaborately staged tableau, a dazzling use of the camera to achieve essentially theatrical effects.
 And judged on that basis, Richard Attenborough has given us a breathtaking evening."
 Gene Siskel of the Chicago Tribune also gave the film a perfect grade of 4 stars and wrote it "deserves an Academy Award nomination for the best picture of the year ...
 You can sit back and enjoy this film on any one of many levels.
 The songs are good, the lyrics are biting; the staging and costuming blend with the story rather than overshadow it.
 The acting seems effortless."
 Kevin Thomas of the Los Angeles Times wrote: "What noted British actor Richard Attenborough, in a dazzling directorial debut, and his principal writers Len Deighton and Brian Duffy have done is to transform the highly political and one-dimensional Joan Littlewood theatre piece into timeless—and painfully timely—tragic allegory."
 Gary Arnold of The Washington Post wrote: "The conception is intriguing, but the film turns into an infernal, precision machine.
 As one big production number succeeded the other and one perfectly measured and symmetrical tableau faded into the next, I began to feel stupefied rather than touched.
 The physical production was rolling over the songs, the characters and the vignettes."
 David Wilson of The Monthly Film Bulletin wrote that "one is simply left admiring a worthy mosaic of bits and pieces, full of good ideas but nowhere near to being a self-contained dramatic entity."

 The film presently has a score of 75% on Rotten Tomatoes based on 16 reviews, with an average grade of 8.2 out of 10.

 The Toronto Star received complaints from veteran organizations about the advertisement for the film that featured cemetery crosses and later ran the adverts without the image.